HillPhelmuth/AdventuresInSemanticKernel/README.md

  - Generate and execute c# line-by-line using [Roslyn c# scripting api](https://github.com/dotnet/roslyn/blob/main/docs/wiki/Scripting-API-Samples.md).

 #### Dnd Story Agent
 Example of a Stepwise Planner at work.
-Planner has access to the [D&D5e Api](https://www.dnd5eapi.co/) plugin and multiple semantic plugins.
+Planner has access to the [D&D5e Api](https://www.dnd5eapi.co/) plugin and multiple prompt plugins.
 It uses these to create and execute a plan to generate a short story.
  - Leverages a native plugin from a Razor Class Library `AskUserPlugin` to provide user interaction during plan execution

 ### SK Memory